-Social work technicians possess helping skills and provide hands on interventions with the goal of helping clients to achieve optimal social functioning.
-Social work technicians are often employed alongside social workers and implement the aspects of social worker intervention plans that fall within their scope of practice.
-Social work technicians collaborate with social workers and other professionals in practice and provide information that help to inform the case plans developed by social workers.
+Social work technicians possess helping skills and provide hands on interventions with the goal of helping clients to achieve optimal social functioning and well-being.
+Social work technicians are often employed alongside social workers and implement the aspects of case plans that fall within their scope of practice.
+Social work technicians collaborate with social workers and other professionals in practice and provide information that helps to inform the case plans developed by social workers and other professionals.

 Through their education, social work technicians have a technician-level understanding of the interrelated nature of people and their environments.
 While professionals, such as social workers, are responsible for conducting and interpreting assessments, social work technicians are responsible for working closely with clients to support them through the course of action determined by the professional.
-Social work technicians are specially trained to work closely with clients and support them through a range of hands-on interventions aimed at improving their social functioning and well-being.
+Social work technicians are specially trained to work closely with clients and support them through a range of hands-on interventions aimed at improving their social functioning and well-being.14

-Definition provided in the draft NBASW Act approved by members.
+13 Definition provided in the draft NBASW Act approved by members.